 Welcome to the webinar page of our H2020 RABYD-VAX project!
 Instead of organizing a symposium, we opted to organize a webinar to cover diverse topics in the rabies field.
 A webinar will allow us to reach more people worldwide, and hence in the same time save carbon foot print!

-Moreover, the talks will be broadcasted for a longer period of time, giving people all around the world/within different time zones the ability to watch at their own convenience.
+Moreover, the talks will be available online until the end of 2020, giving people all around the world/within different time zones the ability to watch at their own convenience.

-Accessible online as off the 14th of January 2020, 10 CET.
-A question poll system will be implemented whereby viewers can type their question(s) to the speaker.
+Accessible online from the 14th of January 2020, 10 CET.
+A question poll system is implemented whereby viewers can type their question(s) to the speaker.
 By a voting system other viewers will be able to vote the most pertinent questions upwards and these will be addressed by the speaker.
-This poll will be open for one month.
-Afterwards a Q&A section will become available on this webpage.
-Register here!
+This Q poll will be open for one month.
+Afterwards these questions and answers will become available on this webpage.
+It’s free!

 Rabies Webinar – 14th of January 2020